valentinbergm/divvy-bikeshare-analysis/README.md

-# Divvy Bikes: A Data-Driven Analysis of Rider Behavior
+# Divvy Bikes: A Data-Driven Strategy for Customer Conversion

 **[View the Interactive Dashboard on Tableau Public](https://public.tableau.com/app/profile/valeryn.malyuk/viz/divvy-bikeshare-analysis/DivyBikes#1)**

 ---

-### 1. Project Objective
+### 1. Business Objective

-This project is a case study from the Google Data Analytics Professional Certificate.
-The goal is to analyze the Divvy bike-share dataset from Chicago to understand the key differences in usage patterns between annual members and casual riders.

-The primary business objective is to provide data-driven recommendations for a marketing strategy aimed at **converting casual riders into annual members.**
+To analyze the Divvy bike-share dataset to understand the fundamental differences between annual members and casual riders, with the primary goal of developing a **data-driven marketing strategy to convert casual riders into members.**

 ---

-### 2. Key Findings & Recommendations
+### 2. Strategic Recommendations for Business Growth

-*   **Distinct Usage Patterns:** Members use the service for short, frequent commutes (avg.
-12 min), while casual riders opt for significantly longer, recreational trips (avg.
-23 min).
-*   **Clear Temporal Differences:** Members show high activity during weekday commute hours, while casual riders dominate the weekends and show a dramatic spike in activity during the summer months.
-*   **Significant Geographic Separation:** Members' top stations are concentrated in residential and business districts, while casual riders' top stations are almost exclusively located along the Lake Michigan shoreline and near major tourist attractions.

-**Top Recommendation:** Design and launch a targeted "Weekend/Summer Pass" campaign aimed at casual riders to bridge the gap to a full annual membership, focusing marketing efforts near tourist-heavy locations.
+Based on the analysis, three core strategic recommendations were developed to drive the conversion of casual riders to annual members:

+**1. Introduce a "Feeder" Membership Tier:**
+   - **The Insight:** Casual riders enjoy long, recreational rides but are not ready for a full annual commitment.
+   - **The Recommendation:** Launch a "Weekend Pass" or "Summer Explorer" membership.
+This lower-commitment option serves as a "feeder" product, creating a natural pathway to a full annual subscription by allowing users to experience membership benefits on their own terms.

+**2. Implement Targeted, Time-Based Marketing:**
+   - **The Insight:** Casual riders are most active during specific, predictable times (weekends and summer months).
+   - **The Recommendation:** Concentrate the marketing budget for the new membership tiers on digital campaigns that run from Friday to Sunday and intensify during June-August.
+This maximizes ROI by reaching the target audience when they are most likely to use the service.

+**3. Optimize Bike Availability with a Dual-Zone Strategy:**
+   - **The Insight:** The two user groups operate in almost entirely different geographical areas (tourist hotspots vs. business/residential districts).
+   - **The Recommendation:** Implement a dynamic bike rebalancing strategy.
+On weekday mornings, prioritize bike availability in member-heavy zones.
+On weekends, shift the focus to ensuring a high supply of bikes at tourist-heavy stations to improve customer experience and prevent lost sales.

 ---

 ### 3. The Final Dashboard

+The final dashboard is designed to tell a clear, concise story to a business stakeholder in under 60 seconds.
+It answers the key questions: **WHO** are the users, **HOW** do they behave differently, and **WHY** does their location matter?

 ![Divvy Dashboard Screenshot](https://github.com/valentinbergm/divvy-bikeshare-analysis/assets/99516887/e4195a01-d6d0-49bd-84b9-db1cf81638b8)

 ---

-### 4. The Analysis: From Questions to Insights

-A total of 11 analytical queries were run to explore the dataset from various angles.
-Each query aimed to answer a specific business question.
-Below is a summary of the most critical findings and the rationale for including or excluding them from the final dashboard to maintain a clear and focused narrative.

-#### Q1: How do high-level usage patterns differ?
-*(Query 1 in `analytical_queries.sql`)*
+### 4. Analytical Evidence & Dashboard Rationale

+To arrive at these recommendations, a thorough analysis was conducted.
+The final dashboard intentionally features only the most impactful visualizations.
+Below is the evidence from the key analyses and the strategic reasoning for their inclusion or exclusion.

+#### **Analysis 1: High-Level Usage Patterns**
-**Insight:** This initial query immediately revealed the core difference between the two groups.
-Members use the service for short, frequent trips, while casual riders take much longer, recreational rides.
+**Insight:** The core difference between the groups is immediately apparent.
+Members are high-frequency, short-duration riders, while casual users are low-frequency, long-duration riders.

 | member_casual | total_rides | avg_ride_duration_mins |
 | :------------ | :---------- | :--------------------- |
 | casual        | 1,603,523   | 23.03                  |
 | member        | 2,692,153   | 12.05                  |

-**Decision:** **INCLUDED.** These two KPIs are the cornerstone of the entire story and form the main summary charts on the dashboard.
+**Dashboard Rationale:** **INCLUDED.** These KPIs are the cornerstone of the entire story and form the main summary charts.
+They immediately establish the two distinct user personas.

 ---

-#### Q2: Are there differences in usage across the week?
-*(Query 2 in `analytical_queries.sql`)*
+#### **Analysis 2: Weekly Usage Patterns**

-**Insight:** A clear pattern emerged.
-Members dominate the weekdays, suggesting commute-based usage.
-Casual riders show a massive spike on weekends, reinforcing the leisure/tourism hypothesis.
+**Insight:** A clear behavioral pattern emerges across the week.
+Members dominate the weekdays (Mon-Fri), reinforcing the "commuter" persona.
+Casual riders show a massive spike on weekends, proving the "leisure/tourist" persona.

 | day_of_week | member_casual | total_rides |
 | :---------- | :------------ | :---------- |